Day 1Arrive in Vienna, Austria (Embarkation)

 After breakfast, disembark the vessel which has brought you to Nuremberg and drive to Munich, where a local expert will proudly show you the sights of the Bavarian capital.
 An inspiring mix of historic buildings and impressive architecture, you’ll see the Olympic Stadium, 1,000-foot-high Television Tower, Nymphenburg Palace, MARIENPLATZ in the historic heart of the city with the Old and New Town Halls, and the gothic Frauenkirche.
 Later, there’s free time to explore on your own.
 The traditional Christmas market is located on the Marienplatz, with aromas of toasted almonds, roasted chestnuts, and gingerbread filling the air and the strains of alpine Christmas music coming from the town hall.
 At the nearby Rindermarkt, you’ll find the Kripperlmarkt, one of the largest markets in Germany to specialize in mangers and other nativity accessories.
 And don’t leave Munich without paying a visit to the famous Hofbräuhaus for a stein of beer!
 Return to Nuremberg in the late afternoon and embark on the ship which will take you to Frankfurt.(Breakfast, Dinner)

 In the early morning hours, arrive in medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties.
 Your GUIDED WALKING TOUR takes in its historic center, including the great 13th-century Romanesque cathedral and the fascinating Altes Rathaus (Old Town Hall)—built on an island in the middle of the Regnitz River when the bishop refused to give the townspeople land for a town hall!
 At this time of year, especially interesting are the nativity scenes built by local residents and exhibited throughout the town.
 Enjoy the Christmas market, where, in addition to candles and decorations, you’ll find many regional delicacies, like gingerbread and nut bread.
-Be sure not to miss the special gift we have reserved for you in a local brewery.
 Rejoin your ship in time for lunch.
-This afternoon, cruise along the Main River to Würzburg, and attend a fascinating ONBOARD LECTURE to learn more about the European Christmas traditions.
+This afternoon, cruise along the Main River to Würzburg, and attend a fascinating ONBOARD LECTURE to learn more about European Christmas traditions.
 (Breakfast, Lunch, Dinner)

 Known as the “Pearl of the Romantic Road,” Würzburg is surrounded by sloping hills covered with vineyards.
 The city makes an immediate impression with imposing Fortress Marienberg perched above town and the 15th-century Alte Mainbrucke (Old Main Bridge).
 On your included GUIDED SIGHTSEEING TOUR, visit the magnificent baroque BISHOP’S RESIDENZ, home to the largest ceiling fresco ever painted.
 This afternoon you are free to explore on your own—maybe visit the Christmas markets or join an optional excursion to medieval Rothenburg where you will have the opportunity to visit the Christmas Museum.
 Be sure to try a Schneeball (snowball), a local specialty not at all suitable for a diet!
 (Breakfast, Lunch, Dinner)

 A CULINARY DEMONSTRATION will be delivered before lunch and before your arrival in Miltenberg.
 Tucked away behind medieval defensive walls and towered gates, the picturesque Bavarian village of Miltenberg is a cultural gem on the banks of the Main River.
 This afternoon’s GUIDED WALK will acquaint you with the town’s delightful Marktplatz (market square), which centers around a Renaissance-era fountain and features striking half-timbered buildings, cobblestone lanes, and one of the oldest inns in Germany, Haus zum Riesen (the giant’s house) and the gothic splendor of the Merchant Hall.
-Depart for Frankfurt before dinner.
+There’s free time to explore before you depart for Wiesbaden before dinner.
 (Breakfast, Lunch, Dinner)